 The Health History form is included in the registration packet each fall to be completed by the parent/guardian and returned to school on or before the first day of classes.
+This form is renewed yearly and no treatment can be given without this form being returned with updated information.
+A reminder will be sent if we have not received the form within the first 2 weeks of school.

-- No treatment can be given without this form being returned with updated information.
-A reminder will be sent if we have not received the form within the first 2 weeks of school. - Contact either the secretaries or the school nurse to obtain additional forms.
-Also, please update phone numbers, medical and emergency contact information as needed throughout year when changes occur.
+Contact the secretaries or the School Nurse to obtain additional forms.
+Also, please update all phone numbers, medical and emergency contact information as needed throughout year when changes occur.
+Your emergency contacts and medical emergency contacts can be different people.
+(Example: You might name an aunt on the teacher/school general emergency contact list, but not list that aunt for medical concerns.)